 There are 2 airports in Buenos Aires.
 Aeroparque Jorge Newbery is located closer to city center (about 15-20 min Uber ride) and serves mostly domestic and regional flights.
 Your flight from El Calafate will be landing in this airport.

 Ministro Pistarini International Airport (known as Ezeiza) is the international airport in Buenos Aires and is about an hour away from city center.
 If you are leaving Buenos Aires to go home, then most likely you will be flying out from Ezeiza.
 So when you book your flights, make sure to pay attention to which airport you are flying into/out of in Buenos Aires.

-If you only have a short layver in Buenos Aires I would recommend going to Don Julio to eat steak since Argentina is famous for steak and wine.
-Don Julio (Guatemala 4699, 1425 CABA, Argentina) is one of the best steakhouses in Buenos Aries so you simply cannot miss it.
-There is always a long line but you can make reservation ahead of time.
+There is always a long line at Don Julio but you can make reservation ahead of time.
 When you wait to be seated the restaurant will give you a glass of champagne which is nice.
 Don Julio has really good steak (we got T bones) as well as lamb sausage and blood sausage.
 The portions of steak is really big and well seasoned.